Arlecchino (opera): Synopsis

+Prologue

 Arlecchino, in mask and motley costume, appears in front of the curtain to the sound of a fanfare and delivers a brief speech about the ensuing action.

 The curtain rises to reveal a meandering and hilly street in the upper city.
 It is just before evening.
 The door to Matteo's house is front left; the entrance and sign of a wine pub are further along the street, upper right.